 © Interaction Design Foundation, CC BY-SA 4.0

-A LinkedIn profile is just the beginning.
-To make a real impact and showcase your value, you need to actively engage and build a network.
+A LinkedIn profile is a superb “tool” to have, but it’s just the beginning.
+To make a real impact and showcase your value, you’ll need to actively engage and build a network.
 Here are some tips:

-• Establish thought leadership: Actively engage with the UX community and share insightful UX articles, participate in relevant discussions and contribute your own content.
-This fosters a reputation as a thought leader within the field.
+Establish thought leadership—Actively engage with the UX community and share insightful UX articles, participate in relevant discussions, and contribute your own content.
+It fosters a reputation as a thought leader within the field.

-• Foster your UX network: Leverage LinkedIn UX groups and discussions.
-Connect with other UX professionals and foster a space for experience exchange and mutual learning.
-This not only expands your network but also positions you as a valuable and engaged member of the UX community.
+Foster your UX network—Leverage LinkedIn UX groups and discussions.
+Connect with other UX professionals and nurture a space for experience exchange and mutual learning.
+This doesn’t just expand your network—it positions you as a valuable and engaged member of the UX community as well.

-• Strategic networking: Utilize LinkedIn's advanced search function to identify UX recruiters and hiring managers at your target companies.
-Initiate connections with personalized messages and express your interest in opportunities aligned with your career goals.
+Strategic networking—Get LinkedIn’s superb advanced search function working for you to identify UX recruiters and hiring managers at your target companies.
+Initiate connections with personalized messages and express your interest in opportunities that are aligned with your career goals.

-• Build your credibility: Solicit recommendations from colleagues, managers, or clients who can affirm your UX skills and work ethic.
-Positive recommendations enhance the credibility of your profile and demonstrably showcase your value as a UX professional.
+Build your credibility—Solicit recommendations from colleagues, managers, or clients who can attest to your UX skills and work ethic.
+People like to see what others say, and positive recommendations enhance the credibility of your profile and showcase your value as a UX professional in a unique way.

 The Take Away